-A good idea would also probably be to put all the necessary thing in one toiletry bag, for convenience.
+A good idea would also probably be to put all the necessary things in one toiletry bag, for convenience.

 Find the nearest bathroom.
 Wash your hands.
 Or wipe them with a baby wipe.
 Remove the cup, clean it with the baby wipes, re-insert the cup.

-Although, if you’re really in the woods and there is no sign of a bathroom – also have some small plastic bags or a ziplock bag.
+Although, if you’re really in the woods and there is no sign of a bathroom – also have some small plastic bags (non-see-through would be best) or a ziplock bag.

 You’ll have to do the process in the woods while squatting.
 The plastic bag is for you to put the baby wipes in so that you don’t leave your waste in the woods.
 Don’t do that!

 Rather, do the same process as you would in a bathroom, just put the wipes in the bag to make it easier (and cleaner) for you to carry it to the nearest trash can.

 How to Clean a Menstrual Cup in Dorms